See Credit Details Below

 What You Will Learn

-- Understanding the “effective filing date” in global terms
+- Learn about the “effective filing date” across the globe

-- A comprehensive review of post-KSR 103 via CAFC and PTAB precedent
+- Receive a comprehensive review of post-KSR 103 via CAFC and PTAB precedent

-- Impact of benefit claims on the prior art date of an “effectively filed” reference and the “effective filing date” of the application being examined
+- Learn how to get benefit claims right on the first pass and/or fixing them rapidly!
+The prior art date of an “effectively filed” reference and the “effective filing date” on the application being examined

 Who Should Attend